datastaxdevs/workshop-introduction-to-nosql/README.md

 To get the verified badge, you have to complete the following steps:

 1. Complete the practice steps of this workshop as explained below.
 Steps 1-4 (Astra account + tabular/document/key-value databases) are mandatory, step 5 (graph database) is optional.
-Take a screenshot of the last completed step for  steps 2, 3 and 4. _NOTE: When taking screenshots ensure NOT to copy your Astra DB secrets!_
+Take a screenshot of completion of the last step for sections 2, 3 and 4 (either a CQL command output or a response in the Swagger UI). _NOTE: When taking screenshots ensure NOT to copy your Astra DB secrets!_
 <!-- x.
 Complete [try-it-out scenario](https://www.datastax.com/try-it-out) and make a screenshot of the "scenario completed" screen -->
 2. Submit the practice [here](https://dtsx.io/nosql-ws-hw), answering test questions and attaching the screenshots.